nephlm/starfield/README.md

 Some Starfield related data

 * `industrial_workbench_recipes.json` is the machine readable source of truth.
 * `industrial_workbench_recipes.html` is a human readable html file built from the source of truth using `convert.py`.
+Download the file and open in your browser.